CryptoPunks

 CryptoPunks is a non-fungible token (NFT) collection on the Ethereum blockchain.
 The project was launched in June 2017 by the Larva Labs studio, a two-person team consisting of Canadian software developers Matt Hall and John Watkinson.
 The experimental project was inspired by the London punk scenes, the cyberpunk movement, and electronic music artists Daft Punk.
 The crypto art blockchain project was an inspiration for the ERC-721 standard for NFTs and the modern crypto art movement, which has since become a part of the cryptocurrency and decentralized finance ecosystems on multiple blockchains.

 CryptoPunks are commonly credited with starting the NFT craze of 2021, along with other early projects including CryptoKitties, Bored Ape Yacht Club, and the sale of Beeple's Everydays: The First 5000 Days.
 There are 10,000 CryptoPunk tokens total.
 On March 2, 2022, an anonymous user donated CryptoPunk #5364 to Ukraine's government Ethereum wallet public address to help fund the Ukrainian government against the Russian invasion of Ukraine.

 On March 11, 2022 it was announced that all of the CryptoPunks IP was acquired by Yuga Labs (parent company and creators of the Bored Ape Yacht Club project) for an undisclosed sum.
 Immediately, Yuga Labs announced they were giving full commercial rights to CryptoPunks owners.
-On 7th May 2022 the transfer was completed, and the whole CryptoPunks marketplace was moved to the new Yuga Labs owned website.
+On May 7, 2022 the transfer was completed, and the whole CryptoPunks marketplace was moved to the new Yuga Labs owned website.

+In May 2025, Yuga Labs sold the intellectual property of CryptoPunks to the nonprofit NODE Foundation, an organization focused on the preservation of digital art.
+The financial details of the transaction were not disclosed, and representatives declined to comment.
+NODE had previously received a $25 million grant in April 2025 from investor Micky Malka and Becky Kleiner to support its mission of "building the future of digital art."
+Malka, who serves as the foundation’s chair, stated that CryptoPunks "sparked a cultural movement" and emphasized the foundation’s intention to "future-proof this landmark work" and make it more accessible.

 Concept

 There are 10,000 unique CryptoPunks (6,039 male and 3,840 female).
 Each one was algorithmically generated through computer code and thus no two characters are exactly alike, with some traits being rarer than others.
-They were originally released for free and could be claimed by anyone with an Ethereum wallet by paying only "gas fees", which were low at the time..
+They were originally released for free and could be claimed by anyone with an Ethereum wallet by paying only "gas fees", which were low at the time.

 Most of the 10,000 CryptoPunks represent humans, but there are also three special types: Zombie (88), Ape (24), and Alien (9).